HAHAMONGA- BIG DIG

 In addition, an independent 3rd Party (not controlled by LCUSD or La County) is being hired to monitor the Air Quality in and around Hahamonga Park including a sensor(s) on the LCHS Campus.
-The real-time information from this sensor will be available to the School District, LCHS Site, and our Camp.
+The real-time information from this sensor is available on the link below.

-3) We will get regular reports from the sensor data and if air quality levels EVER are deemed unsafe, activities will be immediately relocated indoors.
+We will monitor real time sensor reports and if air quality levels EVER are deemed unsafe, activities will be immediately relocated indoors.

 The diagram to the right shows where sensors have been placed.
 The job site gets real time information and addresses any spike immediately.